Stellantis/api-standards/api-style-guide.md

 }
 ```

+Cursors cannot be used on resource without a monotonically increasing, unique property to sort on.
 Cursors MUST satisfy all the characteristic below :
  - **Unique** :  if not unique, conflicts may occur while setting the starting point of the pagination
  - **Sortable** : to insure consistency and allow sorting
  - **Stateless** : if not stateless, a cursor might not be available by the time it is used

-The ideal cursor is an **encoded timestamp** of the item.
+The ideal cursor is an **encoded timestamp** of the item or its **incremental ID**.

 ### Pagination &  Hypermedia